 It could also mean a clean slate for your resume and a new template that shows you off as the wonderful candidate you are.

-(If that sounds like you, check out my two favorite templates here.)
+(If that sounds like you, check out one of my favorite templates here.

 Career Training Programs and Websites